shaylasry/HypernymDetection/readme.md

 [Learning syntactic patterns for automatic hypernym discovery ](http://ai.stanford.edu/~rion/papers/hypernym_nips05.pdf "Original Experiment")
-The experiment purpose was to determining whether two nouns in a news article participate in a hypernymץ relationship
+The experiment purpose was to determining whether two nouns in a news article participate in a hypernym. relationship

 While a re-designing the algorithm we made some changes with input data, comprasion method and the way we define a dependency path.